-Sections 4.1.4 and 4.2 describe the interaction between the NFV MANO and the Pattern engine, which in turn interacts with the Pattern Orchestrator.
+Section 4.3 describes the interaction between the NFV MANO and the Pattern Engine, which in turn interacts with the Pattern Orchestrator.
 The two latter are two important SEMIoTICS components mainly developed in other tasks and implement the intelligence and pattern-driven automation of SEMIoTICS.
 They are among the key contributions of SEMIoTICS project.
 Therefore, this material can be considered as beyond SoA, as the interfaces and the integration are novel.
-This material is going to be consolidated in D3.8.

-The material presented in section 4.3 presents a real experiment comparing two alternatives to implement the NFV MANO for SEMIoTICS.
+The material presented in section 4.4 presents a real experiment comparing two alternatives to implement the NFV MANO for SEMIoTICS.
 One of them relies on OSM and OpenStack, whereas the other uses Kubernetes and Docker.
 This comparative can be considered as beyond SoA, as compares SoA options to implement the NFV MANO and selects the most adequate bearing in mind the SEMIoTICS characteristics.
-Section 4.4 deals with the management of virtual resources in NFV to guarantee the efficiency of available resources and to respect the QoS requirements of the underlying VNFs that are deployed on top of the NFVI.
-The current content is related work and it is expected to provide beyond SoA in the upcoming deliverable D3.8.
+Section 4.5 describes the dynamic resource management in NFV.
+The threshold-based approach can be considered as SoA.

 Finally, section 5 presents the interfaces between the NFV sub blocks and between NFV and other SEMIoTICS components.
 Namely, sections 5.1 to 5.4 present the ETSI compliant interfaces between NFV sub blocks.
 Thereby, this is SoA and it is used within the SEMIoTICS framework.
 Section 5.5 is the interface between the NFV MANO and the SDN controller and it is SoA that is being used in SEMIoTICS.
-Section 5.6 is the interface between the NFV MANO and the patter engine, which is an innovative SEMIoTICS component.
-The current status of this section is SoA and in D3.8 it will be beyond SoA.
+Section 5.6 is the interface between the NFV MANO and the Pattern Engine, which is an innovative SEMIoTICS component.
+The implementation of this interface is described in section 4.3 and can be considered beyond SoA.